America PAC: Canvassing

 The PAC employed canvassers in key battleground states.
 Blitz Canvassing LLC contracted to work in Arizona, North Carolina, Michigan, and Nevada.
 It had previously contracted with the September Group in Arizona and Nevada but cancelled those contracts in September 2024.
 Blitz Canvassing LLC is a subsidiary of GP3 which is owned by the same political strategists who run America PAC, this has led to criticism from some within the Trump campaign.
 Patriot Grassroots LLC has been hired to do work in Georgia and Pennsylvania.
 The Synapse Group has been retained to work in Wisconsin.
 America PAC is the only Trump campaign affiliated group to hire canvassers in all seven battleground states.
 In Wisconsin, America PAC has also collaborated with Turning Point Action, combining their canvassing efforts.
 Despite these contracted and combined efforts America PAC struggled to meet their canvassing targets.

+The PAC was mailed partially prefilled absentee ballot applications to residents in Georgia during the 2024 presidential election.
+In February 2026, the Georgia State Election Board issued a letter of reprimand alleging that the PAC's activities had violated state law.

 In Michigan, canvassers contracted by America PAC were subjected to poor working conditions; they were transported in a U-Haul van with no rear seating or seatbelts, and threatened to meet unrealistic quotas under threat of being forced to pay for their hotel rooms and transportation home.
 After these poor working conditions were reported, the canvassers were fired for speaking to the press.
 On October 30, a class action lawsuit regarding California labor law violations was filed against multiple entities including America PAC.

 According to The Guardian, America PAC's internal data classified 20 to 25% of door-knocks in the states of Arizona and Nevada as being potentially fraudulent.
 Accusations of fraud against the PAC's canvassers have been further backed by nine Republican workers connected to the organization.
 According to NBC News, a video tutorial of how to spoof door-knocks and send the fake data to America PAC was leaked to the public.
 Other cases of potential fraud included canvassers submitting data from locations far away from the homes they were expected to have visited.